 The dog trainer will then intervene to re-teach the dog basic commands.
 But their role can also consist of accompanying owners in their dog's education for the learning of recall, obedience, walking on or off lead or teaching them to control barking.
 Just as the dog trainer can introduce an initiation to agility or any other dog sport to work on developing complicity and reinforcing the trust and the relationship that links owners to their dog.

 The range of skills of a dog trainer can be extremely wide.
-Some can even offer services that are not necessarily self-evident, such as teaching your dog to refuse food from a stranger for its own safety or offering training in biting or tracking.
+Some can even offer services that are not necessarily self-evident, such as teaching your canine friend to refuse food from a stranger for their own safety or offering training in biting or tracking.

-Dog training courses range from walks in small groups and cover socialisation, recall or heel command, taught by dog training instructor to training hunting dogs, done by dog trainers.
+Dog training courses range from walks in small groups, socialisation, recall or heel command, taught by dog training instructor to training hunting dogs, done by dog trainers.
 These courses last between 1 and 4 weeks and include training, breaking-in and retrieving.
-When the dog returns, it is ready to go hunting with its master.
+When the dog returns, they are ready to go hunting with their owner.

 Individual lessons can be taken by the hour or as a package.
-Prices can vary between £15 and £20/hour with a non-qualified instructor.
-Individual lessons with a qualified dog trainer cost between £30 and £50/hour.
+Prices can vary between $30 and $50 per hour with a non-qualified instructor.
+Individual lessons with a qualified dog trainer cost between $45 and $120 per hour.
 The cost of travel for individual lessons at home, on the street or in the park may or may not be included.

 Finally, the price of a session can be much higher if it is a behavioural problem that requires the intervention of a dog behaviourist.